Force India could take time over second driver

-MEXICO CITY Force India could take weeks to decide who partners Mexican Sergio Perez next season, deputy principal Bob Fernley said on Friday.
+MEXICO CITY (Reuters) - Force India could take weeks to decide who partners Mexican Sergio Perez next season, deputy principal Bob Fernley said on Friday.

 The British-based Formula One team have one of the most desirable seats remaining on the grid after Germany's Nico Hulkenberg decided to leave for Renault.